Anti-corruption campaign under Xi Jinping: "Positive change" hypothesis

-The BBC's Jonathan Fenby, among others, believe that the campaign may also be motivated by economic rather than political goals.
+The BBC's Jonathan Fenby, among others, believes that the campaign may also be motivated by economic rather than political goals.
 For example, by tackling graft in state-owned enterprises, seen as bastions of entitlement, entrenched vested interests, and glaring inefficiencies, the government is better able to pursue economic reform programs aimed at liberalizing markets, breaking up monopolies, and reducing state control.
 Hu Xingdou also suggested the campaign has helped Xi conduct some much-needed "clean-up" of entrenched vested interests before pushing ahead with much larger structural reforms.

-Academic Keyu Jin writes that though there may be political motivations behind the campaign, its scope, depth, and sustained effort "proves the seriousness of the intention to sever corrosive links fostered in an era of rapid but disorderly growth."
+Academic Keyu Jin writes that though there may be political motivations behind the campaign, its scope, depth, and sustained effort "prove the seriousness of the intention to sever corrosive links fostered in an era of rapid but disorderly growth."

+Neil Thomas and Wang Shengyu of the Asia Society Policy Institute argue that the anti-corruption campaign is part of self-revolution's goal to make the CCP durable in the long-term: "If self-revolution succeeds, and it well might, it could make the CCP a more effective and durable institution—one capable of ruling China indefinitely irrespective of who is at the helm.
+In that sense, self-revolution is Xi’s effort to render China’s succession concerns moot".
+They argue the view that the campaign is a "merely a tool of power consolidation" does not explain why the campaign has continued and intensified beyond the 20th Party National Congress in 2022.
+They add the campaign has remained "far less brutal, far less chaotic, and far more focused on governance than the late-stage purges of dictators such as Mao and Joseph Stalin".

-Counterintelligence rationale
+Security rationale

-A December 2020 article in Foreign Policy suggested that decades of corruption inside of the CCP had created vulnerabilities exploited by outside intelligence agencies, particularly the Central Intelligence Agency.
+A December 2020 article in Foreign Policy suggested that decades of corruption inside the CCP had created vulnerabilities exploited by outside intelligence agencies, particularly the Central Intelligence Agency.
 Purges under the guise of anti-corruption were at least partially motivated by counterintelligence concerns.
-Further reporting by Axios also revealed that years of corruption from the Hu-Wen era had left the CCP vulnerable to infiltration after Chinese officials discovered that the U.S. intelligence agencies were allegedly paying "promotion fees" for certain government officials; simultaneous to the anti-corruption drive beginning 2013, dozens of U.S. intelligence assets within China were reportedly executed and arrested.
+Further reporting by Axios also revealed that years of corruption from the Hu-Wen era had left the CCP vulnerable to infiltration after Chinese officials discovered that the U.S. intelligence agencies were allegedly paying "promotion fees" for certain government officials; simultaneously to the anti-corruption drive beginning in 2013, dozens of U.S. intelligence assets within China were reportedly executed and arrested.

-Military readiness rationale

-Outside observers have noted that crackdowns on graft inside of the PLA are motivated at least in part by a desire to increase military readiness after viewing the effects of corruption on the Russian armed forces during the invasion of Ukraine.
+The Economist has reported that the purge has been justified as a way to increase military readiness after viewing the effects of corruption on the Russian armed forces during the invasion of Ukraine.
+Some scholars have argued that the purge has weakened Chinese military effectiveness.
+Others argue that the campaign might allow for a cleaner and less corrupt military to emerge in the long-term.